-According to myFICO.com, the second-most important part of your FICO score are the amounts owed.
-The closer your credit card balances are to your credit limits, the worse it is for your credit score.
+The second-most important part of your credit score includes your credit card and balances.
+The closer your credit card balances are to your credit limit, the worse it is for your credit score.
 The same thing goes for any loan balances.
-If you have loan balances that are over or close to the loan amount, your credit score will probably be hurt.
-Many experts recommend using no more than 30% of your allotted credit extension to improve or maintain your credit score.
+If you have loan balances that are over or close to the loan amount, your credit score will be hurt.
+Many experts recommend using no more than 30% of your allotted credit extension to improve and maintain your credit score.